publish Monday through Friday, updating top stories as

 Google Opens Sign-Ups for iProvo Fiber Customers

 Google announced that customers living in the service area of the iProvo portion of its Google Fiber network can now begin signing up for services.
 This marks one of the single largest deployments in the company's ongoing Google Fiber project, and the first service availability for the hotly contested iProvo network.
 Despite opposition from incumbent telecom operators and other parties in the area, Google is now able to offer its standard selection of services from the network, which was formerly owned by the city of Provo, Utah.
 Customers in the region can now select from a trio of service plans: the Gigabit Internet plan, which offers its titular speeds for $70 per month; the Gigabit Internet + TV plan which adds "hundreds of TV channels," and a DVR for $120 per month; and the Free Internet plan, which offers a basic 5Mbps Internet connection to customers in the region for a one-time connection fee of $30.
 Google has guaranteed the availability of the free tier on the iProvo network for a minimum of 7 years.
 Although sign-ups are now available for all parts of the iProvo network, Google said it plans to handle the task of connecting subscribers in waves, beginning with the "North Park area next month and finishing in the Foothills area hopefully by the end of this year."
 Additional details and a list of sign-up deadlines can be found on

 Management Product Is Now Available on the Web

-newest information service,
+Faulkner's newest information service,

 Management Practices, is now available to subscribers

-For information about subscribing, just send an email message to firstname.lastname@example.org or call
+an email message to email@example.com

 If you wish to be removed

 from the Telecom Daily Email list, please click here: mailto:firstname.lastname@example.org?subject=Remove.